 They lead a semi-nomadic life, their houses are loosely constructed and semi-permanent.
 The houses are usually small, circular houses built by the women using mud, grass, wood and cow-dung.

-Maasai people are often identified in pictures with a traditional getup that includes; the Maasai shuka cloth, colorful beaded necklaces and sometimes an iron rod.
+Maasai people are often identified in pictures with a traditional getup that includes; the Maasai shuka cloth, colourful beaded necklaces and sometimes an iron rod.

 Origin of the Maasai Shuka Cloth

 One side insists that the shuka cloth emerged when fabrics that were used as a means of payment during the slave trade, which landed in East Africa, were subjected to dying using black, blue, and red natural dyes that were obtained from Madagascar.

 Another side explains simply that the Maasai cloth was brought in by Scottish missionaries during the colonial era.
-The two explanations have a basis in history that make it hard to discount them completely.
+The two explanations have a basis in history that makes it hard to discount them completely.

 However the African blanket came about, these days, methods of production of the Maasai shuka cloth have evolved.
 It is usually manufactured in Dar es Salaam and even in China, bearing the text, “The Original Maasai Shuka” on the plastic packaging.

 Even more interesting is the fact that the Maasai shuka cloth is gaining international prominence.
 The cloth has started popping up frequently in the global fashion world.
 In 2012, for instance, Louis Vuitton featured red and blue Maasai shuka in their Spring/Summer collection 2012, using the fabric to fashion hats, shirt, and scarves.